TekisasuEngine/.github/profile/README.md

 be a community project.
 While we will make the releases available to the public, it is not meant for public use.

+Warning: Projects created in Tekisasu Engine cannot be opened in Godot/Blazium/Redot, nor vice versa.

-If you're looking for an excellent game development community, be sure to check out the new [Blazium](https://blazium.app/) engine community and/or the [Godot](https://godotengine.org/) community.
+If you're looking for an excellent game development community, be sure to check out the new [Blazium](https://blazium.app/) engine community and/or the legacy [Godot](https://godotengine.org/) community.